AssafWoo/Leaf-groot/README.md

 ## Contribute

-Leaf will be soon open to contributers.
+Leaf will be soon open to contributers!